christianbraeunlich/thesis-template/README.md

 # Thesis Template written in LaTeX

+> focus on what matters MOST . . .
 > dedicated to all clumsy otter's out there...

 ## <a> &#129446; </a> Goal of this project